saliei/saliei.github.io/content/about.md

 url = "/about"
 +++

-# Hi there
+# Remain here!

-My name is Radek and I'm the author of this theme.
-I made it to help you present your ideas easier.

-We all know how hard is to start something on the web, especially these days.
-You need to prepare a bunch of stuff, configure them and when that’s done — create the content.

-This theme is pretty basic and covers all of the essentials.
-All you have to do is start typing!

-The theme includes:

-- **light/dark mode**, depending on your preferences
-- great reading experience thanks to [**Inter UI font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
-- nice code highlighting thanks to [**PrismJS**](https://prismjs.com)

-So, there you have it... enjoy!
+I am Saeid and I'm the author of this mini blog.
+I'm a physicist by training and passion and I do scientific programming on the side, although as I progress in life the priorieties have changed.
+This is mostly what comes to my mind and what I find interesting so that it remains in a corner of the web.